Ashishkumar44/Prakriti-seva---The-Eco-dharmik-Platform/README.md

-  # Prakriti Seva App
+  # My Seva App

-  This is a code bundle for the "Prakriti Seva App" — an implementation inspired by a Figma design.
+  This is a code bundle for "My Seva App" — an implementation inspired by a Figma design.
 The original design reference (for attribution) is available at the Figma file: https://www.figma.com/design/rZMN081pMcTusgZiRXBQdJ/Prakriti-Seva-Website-Design.

   ## Running the code